intellectivelab/docs.intellectivelab.com/_docs/unity-react/components/grid.md

 The minimum size of the columns is determined by column header, the actual column data in the grid rows may be shortened when shown in too narrow columns.

 Width of a column becomes fixed once it was resized.
 Other columns width remains automatically maintained.
-To reset the columns width to default (and revert the visible state of the columns and their order) use `Reset` command from grid menu.
+To reset the columns width to default (and revert the visible state of the columns and their order) use `Reset` command from grid menu:

 ![react_column-resizing-reset-menu](grid/images/columnresize_react_reset_menu.png)